 Keeping Records

-Accurate and timely record keeping is essential to maintain the integrity and efficiency of the trust.
-The trustee must keep financial records for the trust, including account statements, invoices, receipts, tax documents and any other documentation related to the trust’s assets and transactions.
+Accurate and timely record-keeping is required to maintain the integrity and efficiency of the trust.
+The trustee must keep financial records for the trust, including account statements, invoices, receipts, tax documents, and any other documentation related to the trust’s assets and transactions.
 Good record keeping helps ensure transparency between the trustee and beneficiaries and simplifies the process of satisfying legal requirements.

 Tracking Progress